Follow Bates on all of your favorite streaming services and keep up with her new releases!

 “For Colored Folk is a navigation through spiritual, social and political minefields — a crossroads of intersectional issues that she attacks head-on while aiming straight for the gut.
 Throughout its fifteen cuts, Bates never meets the audience halfway.
 Not a single track comes sugar-coated, and she spits with a brash vibe that respects the time and intelligence of her peers and fans alike.” - Riverfront Times

+For Colored Folk went on to win 'Album of the Year' in the 2017 Slumfest Music Awards.
 The project also topped ULSTN Radio’s best projects above some serious competition.
 Everything from the packaging to the production raised the bar for St. Louis rappers.

 Bates’ latest single, “Whole Thing,” is Bates re-invented.
 After two socially conscious projects, the queen of the underground found a need to lighten the mood and further challenge her listeners and her competition.
 Whenever Bates feels like she’s in a box, she goes the length to get far away from its confines.
 Her unpredictability was made clear with new sound, new energy. “”Whole Thing” is probably my first real club cut with commercial appeal,” Bates said.